-This mission represents an alternative pattern over the Weddell, generally rotating, or twisting, the Seelye Loop pattern northward, closer to ice edge.
+This mission represents an alternative pattern over the Weddell, generally rotating, or twisting, the Seelye Loop pattern northward, closer to the ice edge.
 This is a repeat of the 18 October 2011 OIB flight.
+We also add a Ted Scambos-requested line over shore-fast ice in the Larsen-B embayment, which is intended to evaluate possible buttressing effects of this ice on the glaciers descending into the embayment.
 This is a medium priority mission to be considered in the event of poor weather at other sea ice mission sites.

-Flight Priority: medium Science Requirements Addressed: SI1,SI2,SI3b,SI6 Spacecraft Tracks: none Last Flown: 2011 Remaining Design Issues: none
+Flight Priority: medium

+Science Requirements Addressed: SI1,SI2,SI3b,SI6

+Spacecraft Tracks: none

+Last Flown: 2011